maweeks/FSND-P4-Design-A-Game/tictactoe/README.md

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+Games are scored as (3 + x) points for a win, 1 point for a draw and 0 points for a loss, where x is the number of moves left when the game ends.

+User rating is their win percentage multiplied by their average score.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.